-Canon 1Ds Mark III versus Canon 350D
+Canon 1Ds Mark III vs 350D

-The Canon EOS-1Ds Mark III and the Canon EOS 350D (labelled XT in some countries) are two digital cameras that were announced, respectively, in August 2007 and February 2005.
+The Canon EOS-1Ds Mark III and the Canon EOS 350D (labelled Canon XT in some countries) are two digital cameras that were announced, respectively, in August 2007 and February 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (350D) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 350D provides 8 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 350D provides 8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 350D is considerably smaller (50 percent) than the Canon 1Ds Mark III.
 Moreover, the 350D is substantially lighter (61 percent) than the 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the 350D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1Ds Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (350D).
 You can compare the optics available in the Canon EF Lens Catalog.